 |Fond du Lac, WI|

-Description: The Fond du Lac Lighthouse has become the symbol of the surrounding city, located at the southern end of Lake Winnebago.
+Description: Fond du Lac Lighthouse, located at the southern end of Lake Winnebago, has become the symbol of the surrounding city, much like the Statue of Liberty represents New York City and the Golden Gate Bridge is linked to San Francisco.
 As you travel the streets of Fond du Lac, the image of the lighthouse is readily seen on bridges, road signs, and advertising.
 The community’s affinity for the lighthouse is perhaps because the beacon was built and lit during one of the city’s darkest periods.

 Located in Lakeside Park in Fond du Lac.
 The lighthouse is owned by the City of Fond du Lac.
 Grounds open, tower open in season.